UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-If it has one :code:`abstract` like `gamble:124 <https://digital.lib.utk.edu/collections/islandora/object/gamble%3A124/datastream/MODS>`_, map to `dcterms:abstract`.
+If it has one :code:`abstract` like `gamble:124 <https://digital.lib.utk.edu/collections/islandora/object/gamble%3A124/datastream/MODS>`_, map to :code:`dcterms:abstract`.

 .. code-block:: xml